tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/02-Stu_Probability_Distribution_of_Potential_Outcomes/README.md

 ## Hints

-* To learn more about diversification and how correlation amongst stocks in portoflios play a factor to minimizing risk, read more [here](https://www.investopedia.com/terms/d/diversification.asp)
+* To learn more about histograms and probability distributions, read more [here](https://learnche.org/pid/univariate-review/histograms-and-probability-distributions)